Scionax/RPG-Universe/Factions/Thaidoans.md

 # Thaidoans

 Ninety years before the great war, a human woman of extraordinary power lead eight Faunus disciples into the mountains of northern Vacuo.
 She identified herself only as Jade, and offered very little explanation to her arrival or backstory.
-There, in the corner of the world, she taught the underprivilged Faunus how to fight the forces of darkness.
+There, in the corner of the world, she taught the underprivileged Faunus how to fight the forces of darkness.

 Word around Vacuo began to spread about the supposed powers of the Sun Priestess on the mountain.
 She could defeat the most terrifying Grimm.
-She could peform legendary feats of power beyond what should have been possible, including the gift of flight.
+She could perform legendary feats of power beyond what should have been possible, including the gift of flight.
 As the rumors grew, so did her following.
 What started as a camp for her disciples became a village, which grew into a stronghold.
 Several surrounding tribes emerged that began to accept her as a guardian of mankind.

 Two of Jade's closest disciples began to take exhaustive notes about her life and her teachings, documenting entire stories about her life and organizing her teachings into doctrine.
 Due to the growing popularity of the teachings, Jade eventually decided to create an official practice.
 And thus, Thaido was born.